-This is a brand new silver bullion coin.
-Issued each year by the China Gold Coin Corp, these coins are much sought after by collectors.
+This is a silver bullion coin issued each year by the China Gold Coin Corp.
+These coins are much sought after by collectors.

 The obverse contains an image of the Temple of Heaven and the reverse contains a rare Panda.